 Make it easier for people responsible for maintaining accounting records to submit their accounting records to authorities on request.

 Conduct internal control audits, analyze data, and make data sharing easier and faster with others, such as external auditors, or between different accounting systems.

-Since the SAF-T file can produce all compulsory financial reports, it will meet the conditions for storing such accounting information, so the obligation to keep accounting information in a secure environment can be stored more easily.
+Since the SAF-T file can produce all compulsory financial reports, it also helps meet the conditions for storing such accounting information, so the obligation to keep accounting information in a secure environment can be stored more easily.